Growing Carrots in Containers | Epic Guide to Make it Easy

 - Supplemental feedings of a water-soluble fertilizer are also needed every other week until for the first 4-6 weeks.

 - Just don’t overdo the Nitrogen (N) and keep it balanced with phosphorus (P) & potassium (K).

 - Harvesting your carrots – Carrots take about 10 weeks to fully mature for some varieties.
 It is best to start checking the carrot size about 8 weeks in.
 You can loosen the soil around one carrot to check the diameter and even pull one of them up to see if it is fully developed.
 It is best to lightly water the carrots during the last 2 weeks to help you pull them easier and avoid cracking.

 More Info | Carrot Power

 You can also try to grow other plants in containers easily.
-Check out this post about growing spinach in containers here.
+We have a page dedicated to growing vegetables in containers found here.